jaorduz/jaorduz.github.io/_pages/cv.md

   * Models for science education

-Publications and other derivated contributions
+Publications and other related contributions
 ======
   <ul>
   	{% for post in site.publications %}